 Our business continually requires us to hire highly qualified, highly educated consultants as employees.
 Our failure to recruit and retain a significant number of qualified employee consultants could limit our ability to accept or complete engagements and adversely affect our revenues and results of operations.
 Relatively few potential employees meet our hiring criteria, and we face significant competition for these employees from our direct competitors, academic institutions, government agencies, research firms, investment banking firms, and other enterprises.
-Many of these competing employees are able to offer potential employees greater compensation and benefits or more attractive lifestyle choices, career paths, or geographic locations than we can.
+Many of these competing employers are able to offer potential employees greater compensation and benefits or more attractive lifestyle choices, career paths, or geographic locations than we can.
 Competition for these employee consultants has increased our labor costs, and a continuation of this trend could adversely affect our margins and results of operations.

-Our performance could be affected if employees and non-employee experts default on loans
+Our performance could be affected if employees and non-employee experts default on loans collect on such loans should they become due, could have a material adverse effect on our consolidated income statements, financial condition and liquidity.

 We utilize forgivable loans and term loans with some of our employees and non-employee experts, other than our executive officers, as a way to attract and retain them.
-A portion of the term loans are collateralized.
-Defaults under these loans could have a material adverse effect on our consolidated income statements, financial condition and liquidity.
+A portion of the term loans and forgivable loans are collateralized.
+Defaults under these respective loans, as well as our inability to